artsy/eigen/docs/developing_a_feature.md

 To enable your feature on a physical or virtual device

-- Open the dev menu by pressing `command + control + z` on a mac.
+- Open the Dev Menu by pressing `command + control + z` on a mac.
 If this doesn't work:

   - Log in to the app (eg your artsy email)
   - Enable Developer mode by going to Profile > About and tapping "Version" 7 times.